vdtyson/Android_Sprint4Challenge_MyMovies/README.md

 ## Requirements

 This project uses The Movie DB API.
-The starter project has search functionality working for you already, as that isn't the point of this Sprint Challenge.
-There is no need to reference the API's documentation whatsoever.
+The API documentation is at [https://developers.themoviedb.org/3/getting-started/introduction], but much of what you will need is included below.

 The requirements for this project are as follows: